The environments of the radio galaxy population in SIMBA: Results

-The black dashed line shows the HOD for all radio galaxies while the maroon and blue dashed lines shows the HOD for LERGs and HERGs respectively.
-The average number of radio galaxies increase with halo mass which is expected as larger halos typically hosts larger galaxies according to the $\mstar-\mhalo$ relation and since radio galaxies have $\mstar >10^{9.5} \msun$ in \simba.
-At $\mhalo>10^{14}\msun$, there is on average 1 or more LERGs per halo.
-HERGs produced in \simba\ appear to prefer residing in halos with $\mhalo<10^{14.2}\msun$, but this may simply reflect \simba's limited volume.
-Both populations drop of sharply at $\mhalo\la 10^{12.2}\msun$, owing to our threshold of $\mstar\ga 10^{9.5} \msun$ for radio galaxies.
+The black dashed line shows the HOD for all radio galaxies, while the maroon and blue dashed lines shows the HOD for LERGs and HERGs respectively.
+The average number of radio galaxies increase with halo mass, which is expected since more massive halos typically host more massive galaxies according to the $\mstar-\mhalo$ relation, and since radio galaxies have $\mstar >10^{9.5} \msun$ in \simba.
+Note that this $\mstar-\mhalo$ relation is well established for centrals which dominate the radio galaxy population, but is weaker for satellites.
+At $\mhalo>10^{14}\msun$, of which there are 43 dark matter halos in \simba, there is on average 1 or more LERGs per halo.
+HERGs in \simba\ are not found in halos with $\mhalo>10^{14.3}\msun$, while LERGs can be found in more massive halos. \simba's limited volume and hot mode accretion dominated radio galaxies in high mass halos may therefore be responsible for the lack of HERGs seen at high halo masses.
+Both populations drop of sharply at $\mhalo\la 10^{12.2}\msun$, owing to our threshold of $\mstar \geq 10^{9.5} \msun$ for radio galaxies.
 Our results are in agreement with the hypothesis that LERGs live in more dense environments than HERGs.
-These results agree with~\citet{Croston2019} who found that only a very small fraction of AGN reside in clusters with $\mhalo > 10^{14} \msun$, and in addition show that these same high mass halos can host more than one LERG at $z=0$.
-However, because there are significantly fewer radio galaxies in \simba\ than normal galaxies, we cannot claim whether radio galaxies live in more dense environments using just the HOD.
+These results agree with~\citet{Croston2019} who found that only a very small fraction of AGN reside in clusters with $\mhalo > 10^{14} \msun$, and in addition show that at these same high masses, halos can host more than one LERG at $z=0$.
+However, because there are significantly fewer radio galaxies in \simba\ than non-radio galaxies, counting galaxies alone via an HOD cannot allow us to compare radio galaxy environments to that of the overall galaxy population.
 We next consider other environment probes to explore this in more detail.